Mango cult: Decline of the cult

 After more than a year, the cult of the mango had declined significantly, and some people even began using wax mangoes as candles when the power went out.

-In 1974, when the First Lady of the Philippines Imelda Marcos visited China with a box of mangoes as a gift, Mao's wife Jiang Qing tried to reignite the veneration of mangoes by giving the box to the workers once again.
+In 1974, Imelda Marcos, the First Lady of the Philippines, visited China with a box of mangoes as a gift.
+Mao's wife Jiang Qing tried to reignite the veneration of mangoes by giving the box to the workers once again.
 Jiang Qing later directed a propaganda film called The Song of Mangoes.
+However, before the film was finished, Mao Zedong died, representing the loss of the revolutionary figurehead of the Cultural Revolution.
 Within a week of the film's release, Jiang Qing was arrested, and The Song of Mangoes was taken out of circulation.
 This marked the end of the mango cult.

-Mangoes are now common in China, and are seen as a common consumer good.
+Mangoes are now common in China and are seen as an ordinary consumer good.